What You Need to Know About Contractual Liability Insurance

 One day, a customer trips on faulty stairs of the store and injures his legs.
 The customer files lawsuits against the store and the building for the faulty stairs and the negligence to repair them.
 The customer asks for $20,000 from in losses.

 The landlord pays a portion of the claim amount but asks John Doe to repay him, citing the indemnity clause in their contract.
-Since John Doe has contractual liability insurance, the amount paid to the landlord is later paid off by the insurance.
+Since John Doe has this insurance, the amount paid to the landlord is later paid off by the insurance.

 What Does Contractual Liability Insurance Cover?